 In connection with the sale of bonds there is a standby letter of credit for \$4,468,000 related to the issuance of East CFD bonds.
 The standby letter of credit is in place to provide additional credit enhancement and cover approximately two years' worth of interest on the outstanding bonds.
 This letter of credit will not be drawn upon unless the Company, as the largest landowner in the CFD, fails to make its property tax payments.
 As development occurs within TRCC-East, there is a mechanism in the bond documents to reduce the amount of the letter of credit.
-The Company believes that the letter of credit will never be drawn upon.
+The Company believes as of June 30, 2019, that the letter of credit will likely never be drawn upon.
 This letter of credit is for a two-year period of time and will be renewed in two-year intervals as necessary.
 The annual cost related to the letter of credit is approximately \$68,000.
 The assessment of each individual property sold or leased within each CFD is not determinable at this time because it is based on the current tax rate and the assessed value of the property at the time of sale or on its assessed value at the time it is leased to a third-party.
-Accordingly, the Company is not required to recognize an obligation at March 31, 2019.
+Accordingly, the Company is not required to recognize an obligation as of June 30, 2019.

-At March 31, 2019, aggregate outstanding debt of unconsolidated joint ventures was \$120,483,000.
-We provided a guarantee on \$105,199,000 of this debt, relating to our joint ventures with Rockefeller and Majestic.
-Because of positive cash flow generation within the Rockefeller and Majestic joint ventures, we do not expect the guarantee to ever be called upon.
-We do not provide a guarantee on the \$15,284,000 of debt related to our joint venture with TA/Petro.
+At June 30, 2019, aggregate outstanding debt of unconsolidated joint ventures was \$134,180,000.
+We provided a guarantee on \$118,895,000 of this debt, relating to our joint ventures with Rockefeller and Majestic.
+Because of positive cash flow generation within the Rockefeller and Majestic joint ventures, we, as of June 30, 2019, do not expect the guarantee to ever be called upon.
+We do not provide a guarantee on the \$15,285,000 of debt related to our joint venture with TA/Petro.